Abdus Sattar (president): Early life and career

-Sattar was born in 1906 in Birbhum in the then Bengal Presidency, British India.
+Abdus Sattar was born in 1906 in Birbhum in the then Bengal Presidency, British India.
 He obtained his LLB and Master of Law from the University of Calcutta and joined the Calcutta High Court Bar in 1931 as a junior in the Chambers of A.K.
 Fazlul Huq.
 He specialised in Municipal Law.
 He became a protege of A. K. Fazlul Huq, the first Prime Minister of Bengal.
 He served in various municipal bodies in Calcutta as an activist for the Krishak Praja Party.
-In 1950, following the Partition of British India, Sattar moved to Dacca in the Dominion of Pakistan.
+In 1950, following the Partition of British India, Abdus Sattar moved to Dacca in the Dominion of Pakistan.
 He joined the Dhaka High Court Bar.
 He was elected to the Constituent Assembly of Pakistan in 1955.
 He served as the Home Minister of Pakistan and Education Minister of Pakistan in the cabinet of Prime Minister Ibrahim Ismail Chundrigar in 1957.
 He was appointed as a Justice in the Dhaka High Court, which he served between 1957 and 1968.
 He also presided over cases in the Supreme Court of Pakistan.

-In 1969, Sattar was appointed as the Chief Election Commissioner of Pakistan.
+In 1969, Abdus Sattar was appointed as the Chief Election Commissioner of Pakistan.
 He organised the first general election of Pakistan in 1970, in which the Awami League gained a historic parliamentary majority to form government.
 The League was denied the handover of power by the then military junta led by General Yahya Khan.
-As the Bangladesh Liberation War erupted with a genocide against Bengali civilians, Sattar was stranded in Islamabad, West Pakistan, removed from official positions and interned by the Pakistani government.
-In 1973, Sattar returned to independent Bangladesh as part of the repatriation of stranded Bengali officials.
+As the Bangladesh Liberation War erupted with a genocide against Bengali civilians, Abdus Sattar was stranded in Islamabad, West Pakistan, removed from official positions and interned by the Pakistani government.
+In 1973, Abdus Sattar returned to independent Bangladesh as part of the repatriation of stranded Bengali officials.
 He enjoyed rising prominence in Dhaka, but lived a quiet life with his wife and had no children.

-Sattar served as chairman of the board of Directors in the Bangladesh Life Insurance Corporation (1973–1974), Chairman of the Journalist Wage Board (1974–1975) and Chairman of the Bangladesh Institute of Law and International Affairs.
+Abdus Sattar served as chairman of the board of directors in the Bangladesh Life Insurance Corporation (1973–1974), chairman of the Journalist Wage Board (1974–1975) and chairman of the Bangladesh Institute of Law and International Affairs.
 In 1975, he was appointed as an adviser to President Justice Abu Sadat Mohammad Sayem and vested in charge of the Ministry of Law and Parliamentary Affairs.
-In 1977, the new president and Chief Martial Law Administrator, Lt General Ziaur Rahman, appointed Sattar as Vice President of Bangladesh.
-With the reinstatement of multiparty politics, Sattar joined the newly formed Bangladesh Nationalist Party (BNP) in 1978.
-Speaking of Ziaur, Sattar said "He was like my son.
+In 1977, the new president and Chief Martial Law Administrator, Lt General Ziaur Rahman, appointed Abdus Sattar as vice president.
+With the reinstatement of multiparty politics, Abdus Sattar joined the newly formed Bangladesh Nationalist Party (BNP) in 1978.
+Speaking of Zia, Abdus Sattar said "He was like my son.
 I loved him too much.
 I loved him because he was trying to build this small country in a better way."